-- 8.1 Unscrew the strap attachment, the small nut and the small dress washer from the endpin jack.
-Make sure that the large nut; lock washer and large dress washer are threaded onto the jack almost all the way to the opposite end of the output of the jack. - 8.2 Next, test-fit the jack in your strap button-hole.
+At the output jack unscrew the strap attachment, the small nut and the small dress washer from the endpin jack.
+Make sure that the large nut; lock washer and large dress washer are threaded onto the jack almost all the way to the opposite end of the output of the jack.

+Next, test-fit the jack the endpin hole.
+It is easier to install the output jack by using an ink pen (or something similar) that fits into the jack.
+Put the pen through the hole at the guitar where the jack will go and with the other hand holding the output jack, and that going through the sound hole, put the jack on the pen and guide it through the hole of the guitar.
 Adjust the large nut so that only the smaller threaded section comes almost entirely out of the guitar.
 Put the dress washer and the small nut onto the threads outside the guitar.
 Tighten securely using an appropriate wrench.
 Prevent the jack from rotating during tightening by inserting a small Allen wrench into the holes of the end of the jack.
 Install the strap attachment.

-Be careful not to over-tighten it...it just needs to be snug.
+Be careful not to over-tighten it, it just needs to be snug.
 Connect a fresh 9-volt battery to the snap-in connector and put it in the battery holder.
 Attach the battery wires to the side of the guitar with the cord clamps.
-Roll the extra cord as a "coil" in some of the clamps if necessarv.
+Roll the extra cord as a "coil" in some of the clamps if necessary.

-9 INSTALLING THE PICKUPS
+9. INSTALLING THE PICKUPS

-9.1 Installing the UST.
+Installing the UST.
 Thread the B-Band UST up from inside the guitar through the hole in the saddle slot.
 It is easier to find the hole inside the guitar if you insert a small screwdriver or toothpick from the top through the hole as a guide.
 Fit the UST all the way to the other end and bottom of the slot.
 Then put the saddle in place.

 Note!
 After installation the UST pickup can have very high output, enough to overdrive the B-Band preamp input, causing distortion.
-The UST will lower in output, under pressure of the saddle, in 1 to 3 days.
+The UST will lower in output, under pressure of the saddle. in 1 to 3 days.

-9.2 For installation of the 1470 AST (steel string guitars; x-braces), place two bridge pins in their holes, one at the low "E" string side and one at the high "E" side.
+For installation of the 1470 AST (steel string guitars; x-braces), place two bridge pins in their holes, one at the low "E" string side and one at the high "E" side.
 Set the bridge pins normally.
 This, with the cardboard installation template / AST assembly will guide the AST to fit correctly.
 Having the AST cardboard installation template / AST assembly lying on the bottom of the guitar, remove the adhesive protective layer from the AST.
 Lift the assembly up and guide the assembly so the bridge pins insert the guide holes and carefully place it to the bridge plate.
 Then stick it firmly by holding and pressing firmly with fingers for a short while.
 Next carefully remove the cardboard installation template.
-Make sure the AST fits there tight and secure
+Make sure the AST fits there tight and secure.

-If installing AST by hand, remove the adhesive protective layer from the AST.
-Then stick it firmly into place by holding and pressing with fingers for a short while.
+For AST remove the adhesive protective layer from the AST.
+Then stick it firmly by holding and pressing with fingers for a short while.
 If necessary, you can remove the AST shortly after attaching, but be careful when doing this.
 Carefully lift under the edge of the AST, with your fingernail, and work it off slowly.
 Don't attempt to lift the AST off by pulling on the pickup lead.
 Peel the adhesive off the wood, rather than peeling the pickup off the adhesive.
 At installation this can be removed and reattached two or three times.